BITnene465/BITnene465.github.io/README.md

   - **Research**: overview copy, highlighted papers, yearly publications, and project tiles.
   - **Blog**: intro copy, dynamic tag/type filters, and MDX-backed post cards.
   - **About**: profile narrative, timeline, values, and external links.
-  - **Playground**: anime/game shelf, experiments grid, and tools cloud.
+  - **Playground**: anime/game shelf, experiments grid, tools cloud, and a launcher that links out to the dedicated Snake Lab route.
+  - **Snake Lab**: focused page hosting the interactive snake prototype with room for future arcade experiments.
 - These stubs are now wired to the data layer, so refreshing the JSON-like files updates the UI without touching layout code.

 ## Data layer